 - You have provided full evidence of your income

 - The real estate is not a new dwelling

 - You are not related to the property vendor

 The bank or a company hired by the bank will do a valuation of your property and will include such the amount as the price on the Contract of Sale if you meet the criteria mentioned above.

 You can avail 95% LVR home loans if you are short in cash, but having a huge deposit does a lot of wonders and offers several advantages in terms of repaying a mortgage in Australia.
 If you can save for a 20 percent down payment, or even more, it will help reduce several other costs included in taking out a home loan.

 Below are a few advantages of aiming for an 80% LVR or lower

 You’re exempted from paying Lenders Mortgage Insurance if your deposit is within or above 20% of the value of your property.
 LMI will cost you around 2% of the total value of your loan.
 For a $300,000 loan, it will cost you $6,0000.
 You’ll save that amount if you aim for more than 20% down payment.

-Banks and lenders under intellichoice.com.au offers lower interest rate for borrowers who have an 80% or lower LVR.
+Banks and lenders under intellichoice.com.au offer lower interest rate for borrowers who have an 80% or lower LVR.
 The more equity in the home, the less is the possibility of getting a default since the risk becomes lower with a higher down payment.
-This reduced interest rate can add up in time to ten of thousands of dollars over the whole repayment term of the loan.
+This reduced interest rate can add up in time to tens of thousands of dollars over the whole repayment term of the loan.

 Understanding how LVR affects your mortgage in the long run makes a lot of difference is you want to save thousands in your home loan repayments.